malfattti/garden/Nation-state, transnationalism, and language.md

 	- Future research must also reconceptualize language competence to account for its fragmented and truncated nature, for every individual, as competence is always mediated by the dominant language ideologies of a particular setting
 	- these ideas must be taken account by language policy makers
 		- this view would suggest that there is compatibility in the maintainance of the native language and the acquisition of the host society language
+- **Summary**
+	- critical review of the relationship between transnationalism, language and nation-state, and its implications for the research on migration and language:
+		- overview of nation-state and transnationalism, and how these concepts are sites of tension in the context of globalization
+		- review of the debates on whether transnationalism destabilizes the role of the nation-state with a focus on linguistic studies that approach this issue
+		- implication of thos estudies for policy, research and pedagogy in three domains where the relationship between transnationalism, language and nation-state introduces new tensions:
+			- language and citizenship
+			- heritage language education
+			- language and the new economy
+		- suggestions for future research:
+			- need to consider the multiplicity of transnational experience with the lens of social class
+			- need to approach language taking into account that truncatedness and fragmentation are central to its use